alexliesenfeld/tls-detect-rs/README.md

 # unified-port

-This library contains utilities to simplify operate multiple protocols through a single network port.
+This library contains utilities to simplify operating multiple protocols through a single network port.